Man arrested after double shooting at Walker baby shower

 "...On scene, two victims were located with non-life threatening wounds.
 The suspect fled on foot" and was later captured, Sheriff Jason Ard said in a prepared statement.

-Sheriff's deputies said Jeremy Dunn, 44, was arrested in connection with the incident.
+Sheriff's deputies said Jeremy Dunn, 44, was arrested in connection with the incident on two counts of second-degree aggravated battery.

+Authorities report that Dunn has since bonded out of prison after posting bail in the amount of $40,000.

 More News